OpenSextant/Xponents/solr/README.md

 NOTE: text was written in plain text originally, not markdown.

 The OpenSextant Gazetteer is a catalog of place names and basic geographic metadata, such as country code, location, feature codings.
-It is currently indexed and stored using Solr 4.2+ (http://lucene.apache.org/solr).
-Currently Solr 4.10+ is used.
+In Xponents, Solr 6.6+ is used to index and provision the large lexicons such as gazetteer and taxonomies.

 You are reading about the Xponents variant of the Solr Gazetteer.